-The term Gray Divorce is generally defined as the end of a marriage between two people who are 50 years of age or older.
-The demographic that the two words represents has received more attention in recent years due to the dramatic increase in divorce within this age category.
-Since the early 1980’s overall incidents of divorce have leveled out or even decreased slightly.
-But statistics show that since the early 1990’s, those couples who fall into the “Gray” group are divorcing at historically high rates.
-Professors Susan L. Brown and L-Fen Lin of Bowling Green University analyzed census data and found that in 2010 1 out of 4 divorces where a gray divorce which compares alarmingly to 1990 when the ratio was only 1 out of 10.
+The term gray divorce is generally defined as the end of a marriage between two people who are 50 years of age or older.
+The two words represent a demographic that has received more attention in recent years due to the dramatic increase in divorce within this age category.
+Since the early 1980s, overall incidents of divorce have leveled out or even decreased slightly.
+But statistics show that since the early 1990s, those couples who fall into the gray group are divorcing at historically high rates.
+Professors Susan L. Brown and I-Fen Lin of Bowling Green University analyzed census data and found that in 2010,one out of four divorces was a gray divorce, which compares alarmingly to 1990, when the ratio was only one out of ten.

-Marriages fail within all age groups for a number of reason including money pressures, unhappiness, infidelity, alcohol and drug abuse, and a lack of feeling fulfilled.
+Marriages fail within all age groups for various reasons, including money pressures, unhappiness, infidelity, alcohol and drug abuse, and a lack of emotional fulfillment.
 An obvious trend that affects the gray divorce calculations is that people are simply living longer.
-Longevity means that there is less of a chance that a marriage will end in death which in turn increases the exposure to divorce.
-Another contributor is the easing in societal and religious attitudes to divorce.
-Many of the outside pressures that earlier generations experienced have gone away, and that has allowed many older people to seek a new life instead of staying inside a marriage no matter what.
+Longevity means that there is less of a chance that a marriage will end in death, which in turn increases the exposure to divorce.
+Another contributor is the easing in societal and religious attitudes toward ending a marriage.
+Many of the outside pressures that earlier generations experienced have gone away, allowing many older people to seek new lives instead of staying inside marriages, no matter what.

-Often marriages are held together by children and career but once retirement comes and the nest empties people find that they are with someone they no longer like.
-Knowing that they have a good thirty years of life left they may want to find some fulfillment to their life without the person they are married to.
-If all attributes like these remain equal it makes sense that as people live longer the occurrences of gray divorce will naturally increase.
+Often, marriages are held together by children and career.
+Once retirement comes and the nest empties, people find that they are with someone they no longer like.
+Knowing that they have a good 30 years of life left, they may want to find some fulfillment in a life without the person to whom they are married.
+If all attributes like these remain equal, it makes sense that, as people live longer, the occurrences of gray divorce will naturally increase.